ynikitenko/yarsync/README.rst

 However, any data synchronization may lead to data loss, and it is recommended to have several data copies and always do a *--dry-run* (*-n*) first before the actual transfer.

+See the open `issues <https://github.com/ynikitenko/yarsync/issues?q=state%3Aopen%20label%3A%22safety%22>`_ on safety.

+..
+  If a file gets corrupt, it will not be transferred by default, but when the user chooses to *pull --backup*, any diverged files will be visible (with their different versions preserved).

 -------------
 Documentation